chrisdembia/yeadon/doc/overview.rst

 the user of this package has read Yeadon's 1990 papers, especially Yeadon 1990-ii [1].
 There are four related papers, identified by numerals i-iv.

-A summary of the content of his four papers is provided:
+Here is a summary of his four papers:

 - i: motivation, conceptual description of joints, obtaining orientation angles from film